UTATRocketry/FlightAvionicsSystem/README.md

 └── README.md
 ```
 ### Building the Project
+>[!Note]
+> It is recommended to always open the indidual board directory in VSCode rather than the root `FlightAvionicsSystem` to ensure extensions function correctly and prevent issues during build.
 #### AVI_FAS_FMC
 As of March 2024, STM32-for-VSCode does not support dual core MCUs, thus, the project must be built manually.
 In order to build the project begin by opening a terminal at the following directory:
 ```